 The town's 7 core villages are situated on the lowlands, about 61 km northeast of the Mekong River.
 Phine district is bisected by the Sethamouak River, a major tributary of the Mekong.
-The elevation of the core villages vary from about 148 m at the Sethamouak riverbank, to 182 m at

-Paksong near the district center.
-The town is surrounded by low-lying land and swamps which are transected by numerous intermittent streams.
+The elevation of the core villages varies from about 148m at the Sethamouak riverbank, to 182m above mean seal level at Paksong near the district center.
+The town is surrounded by low-lying land and swamps which are transected by numerous seasonal streams.